Return to articles

 Should You Bundle Internet and TV?

-Many cable companies offer bundles that combine Internet (including WiFi) and TV services.
+Many cable companies offer bundles that combine TV and Internet (including WiFi service).
 Benefits of bundling can include:

 • Simplified billing: One bill for both your TV and Internet connection.